 Prevent the pain points associated with disjointed workflows by digitizing mission-critical documents within a DMS that’s powered by artificial intelligence and OCR.
 By digitizing your documents and moving them into an electronic workflow to be reviewed, approved, and stored in an automated DMS, your organization can also:

-- Establish access levels
+- Establish access control

 - Manage a document repository

 Whether your team shares an office space or works remotely, a cloud-based DMS makes sharing and collaborating on various documents and processes much easier than traditional document management solutions.
-With a program like PaperSave, electronic documents can be shared as a secure link, so collaborating just takes one click.
+With a program like PairSoft, electronic documents can be shared as a secure link, so collaborating just takes one click.
 A DMS can also create audit trails that document who made an edit and when.
 Additionally, with integrated email capture, any correspondence related to a shared document is tracked and viewable.

-When documents are captured and saved in a robust, digital DMS, all featured content is archived and indexed with metadata.
+When important documents are captured and saved in a robust, digital DMS, all featured content is archived and indexed with metadata.
 This allows advanced searching capabilities when someone needs to locate any and all data or text that has been digitized and stored alongside ERP records.
 Within seconds, complex searches yield accurate results, saving AP and other teams time, money, and energy.

 Reduces Storage Space